 - 1. Sales of Service and Other Revenues primarily include utility user fees and utility connection fees, as well as revenues from Recreation and Culture. - 2.
 Other/Own Sources (Revenue) includes contributions related to capital other than from government grants, plus community amenity contributions, building permit revenues, parking revenues, investment income, and income tax penalties and interest. - 3.
 Government Grants budget for 2024 included \$1.8M from the Investing in Canada Infrastructure Program, plus an additional \$4M of unidentified grant funding in anticipation of grants needed to complete the pier restoration.
-2025 budget includes grants primarily related to the Drainage Utility and for Marine Drive Storm Water Improvements. - 4.
+2025 budget includes grants primarily related to the Drainage Utility and for Marine Drive Storm Water Improvements, plus an additional \$10M of unidentified grant funding in anticipation of grants needed to complete the pier restoration. - 4.
 Transfers to and from Reserves are largely related to capital projects.
 The funds coming in for capital projects are put into Reserves.
-As costs are incurred, funds are moved out of those Reserves to cover the expenditures. - 5.
-Capital Expenditures for 2025 are considerably lower than 2024 because the 2025 amounts do not yet include budget for items not completed in 2024 and carried forward to 2025.
-Once year-end has been completed in April, the 2025 amounts will be updated to include any budget carry forwards.
+As costs are incurred, funds are moved out of those Reserves to cover the expenditures.

-UTILITY OPERATING FUNDS FIVE-YEAR-ESTIMATES
+UTILITY OPERATING FUND FIVE-YEAR-ESTIMATES